 The disproportionate impact of COVID-19 is a racial equity issue and the pandemic has exacerbated the pre-existing inequities in our community.
 The Alexandria Resilience Fund intends to support organizations committed to addressing racial equity and that have deep, trusted relationships with communities that have been marginalized and are on the sidelines of Alexandria’s prosperity.
 This funding opportunity allows us to respond to the critical needs of the community and the organizations that serve the community.

 The maximum funding request is $50,000.
 Funds must be distributed and spent by nonprofits by December 30, 2020.

-- Operational (such as staff salaries, staff well-being support, technology infrastructure, fundraising or accounting consulting/support or other capacity-building investments, rent and utilities)
+- Operational (such as staff salaries, staff well-being support, technology infrastructure, fundraising or accounting consulting/support or other capacity-building investments)

 - Program-specific (such as increase in staff capacity, direct purchases, or other responses to community needs)

 - Nonprofit must have the immediate ability to carry out proposed programs/services.